Welcome to my kitchen!

 Myth has it that in the Mahabharata, when the Pandavas were sent on an exile for 14yrs, Surya, the Sun God, presented a special bowl to Yudhistira, the eldest of the Pandava's.
 When turned upright the bowl would fill up with unlimited amounts of food that would satiate their hunger and hence was called akshayapaatram.
 More here...

-Together, my brother & I have shared many food memories over the years and I think that has instilled in us the instinct to cook.
+Together, my brother & I have shared many food memories and I think that has instilled in us the instinct to cook.
 Cooking is my stress buster, I love puttering around in the kitchen, cooking old and new recipes.
 No matter how long a day I have, when I get back home I still like to cook a meal because it helps me relax and immediately puts my mind at ease.
 I started this blog to treasure our family recipes and create more in the process.
 I strongly feel that food forms a really important part of family and brings people together.
 To prepare a meal and share it with family & friends is a much more intimate gift than we give it credit for.

 Homemade food, made from scratch and created with love is the best way for a healthy, fulfilling lifestyle.
 I hope I've inspired you with my recipes, its from your support & encouragement that this space continues to thrive.